A Step-by-Step Guide to Diabetic Retinopathy

 - Have dilated eye exams with your ophthalmologist regularly.
 Diabetic retinopathy can be detected before any vision problems arise.

-- Contact your ophthalmologist straight away if you detect visual changes in one or both eyes.
+- Contact your ophthalmologist immediately if you detect visual changes in one or both eyes.

 - Seek treatment as soon as possible if you have diabetic retinopathy.
 This is the most effective strategy to avoid visual loss.